a BIT ABOUT ME

 What I Believe

-I believe the personal is political—especially on the page.
-Writing is resistance; truth-telling is not luxury, it’s public service.
-I believe in feminist mentorship that’s supportive, collaborative, rigorous, and anti-hierarchical: no guru–follower theatrics, no editor–obedience scripts.
+I believe the personal is political.
+Writing is resistance; truth-telling is not a luxury; it’s a public service.
+I believe in mentorship that’s supportive, collaborative, rigorous, and anti-hierarchical: no guru–follower theatrics, no editor–obedience scripts.
 Instead, mentorship that centers your autonomy and amplifies your voice.
 My editorial work is craft and midwifery, witness and stubborn allyship—because stories from the margins deserve to be told with power, precision, and dignity.

 What I DO